penguinite/nimforum-re/setup.md

 quickly as possible and set these up later.

 This program will create a ``nimforum.db`` file, this contains your forum's database.
-It will also create a ``forum.json`` file, you can modify this file after running the ``setup_nimforum`` script if you've made any mistakes or just want to change things.
+It will also create a ``forum.ini`` file, you can modify this file after running the ``setup_nimforum`` script if you've made any mistakes or just want to change things.